lemon chicken with croutons

 1. Preheat oven to 425 degrees Fahrenheit.

 2. Place the sliced onion in the bottom of a roasting dish or rimmed baking dish.
 Drizzle some olive oil on the onions and season with a pinch of salt and pepper.
 Toss together so that all of the onions are coated in a bit of oil.
+(Note–it also helps to add a bit of liquid to the bottom of the pan, like wine or chicken stock or even water, to help keep the onions from burning.)

 3. Place the chicken breast side up on top of the onions (make sure you’ve removed any excess fat or leftover pin feathers).
 Season the inside cavity with salt and pepper and place the lemons inside.

 4. Pat the outside of the chicken dry with a paper towel.
 Tie the legs of the chicken together with kitchen twine and tuck the wings underneath the chicken (so it looks like its hands are behind its head).
 Rub the outside of the chicken all over with the melted butter and season well with salt and pepper.
+Add just a bit of water or white wine to the bottom of the pan to prevent your onions from burning.

 5. Roast the chicken for 1 hour 15 minutes to 1 hour 30 minutes, basting is two or three times while it’s cooking by scooping up the juices in the bottom of the pan and ladling them over the top of the chicken.
 The chicken is done when the juices run clear when you cut between the leg and the thigh.